Abeeekoala/ELEC40006--Electronics-Design-Project-1-2023-2024-Group-6-Software-codes/README.md

 # ELEC40006--Electronics-Design-Project-1-2023-2024-Group-6-Software-codes
-This repository includes all the code we designed throughout the project.
+This repository includes all the programmes we designed throughout the project.

 Within this project, we need to design several parts for a functional rover that can accurately classify the lizard and its name, so we can split this task into the motor control part and the other 4 sensor parts.
 # Rover Control